chrisgrieser/shimmering-obsidian/README.md

 - ➡️ [Documentation of the Documentation Search](docs/Documentation%20Search.md)

 ### Vault Switcher
-- Switch the Vault controlled by this Alfred workflow.
 - Open vaults in Obsidian, Finder, or the Terminal.
 - ➡️ [Documentation of the Vault Switcher](docs/Vault%20Switcher.md)